-FIU Division of External Relations is the University unit responsible for developing and disseminating information to the University community and media before, during and after an incident as well as coordinating any press conferences.
+FIU Division of Strategic Communications, Government and External Affairs is the University unit responsible for developing and disseminating information to the University community and media before, during and after an incident as well as coordinating any press conferences.
 University-wide emails, social media accounts, FIU's telephone hotline, FIU's main webpage, and media releases are the primary methods utilized to disseminate information.
-External Relations maintains a detailed communications plan and an internal listserv to ensure a robust communications strategy can be implemented throughout any type of emergency.
+FIU Division of Strategic Communications, Government and External Affairs maintains a detailed communications plan and an internal listserv to ensure a robust communications strategy can be implemented throughout any type of emergency.
 The FIU Emergency Notification and Crisis Communications Plan is tested during regular semester tests of FIU's overall emergency notification system known as FIU Alert and a copy of the plan is maintained by FIU Department of Emergency Management.